-Festival of the Future City returns this October.
+Festival of the Future City returned this October.

-Our third Festival of the Future City takes place in Bristol 16-18 October 2019.
-Set over three days the festival – which aims to be the largest public debate about the future of cities – brings together politicians, writers, artists, scientists, change-makers, academics, journalists, students, the public, economists, futurists, policy makers, roboticists, philosophers, filmmakers, think tanks, charities, social enterprises, city-builders and more.
+Our third Festival of the Future City took place in Bristol 16-18 October 2019.
+Set over three days the festival – which aims to be the largest public debate about the future of cities – brought together politicians, writers, artists, scientists, change-makers, academics, journalists, students, the public, economists, futurists, policy makers, roboticists, philosophers, filmmakers, think tanks, charities, social enterprises, city-builders and more.

-Join us to explore the key issues and solutions for our cities, including: big city thinking; the fourth industrial revolution; populism and dealing with the results of populism; Brexit; radical cities (including a look at the 100th anniversaries of Red Vienna, Weimar and the Bauhaus); German cities 30 years since the wall came down; creating nature-rich cities; economics and productivity; how cities are dealing with legacies of slavery, civil war and the Holocaust; and faith organisations and city futures.
+Among the key issues and solutions for our cities that were explored were: big city thinking; populism and dealing with the results of populism; radical cities (including a look at the 100th anniversaries of Red Vienna, Weimar and the Bauhaus); creating nature-rich cities; economics and productivity; how cities are dealing with legacies of guilt; and faith organisations and city futures.

 Download the 2019 brochure here.

 The festival website www.futurecityfestival.co.uk has full details, including all speaker names and biographies and booking links.